Brunswick City SC: History

 Brunswick City's foundations can be traced to the early 1970 when a group of Greek migrants got together for a friendly game of soccer in Thornbury.
 Eventually a club was established, which due to the Victorian Soccer Federation regionalisation policy, was initially known as Thornbury Soccer Club.
 In 1980 a new base was formed in Brunswick where the club took on its new name of Brunswick City "Leonidas" Soccer Club inspired by the Spartan Warrior.

 The team initially played all home games from Royal Park, oval no.9.
 A move was made to Balfe Park in East Brunswick.
 With the development of a Junior program came the need for bigger and better facilities, hence the move to Dunstan Reserve, Brunswick West.

 The club's first president was Nick Koutoulis, a key early member who saw the team play in a Sunday league division.
 The club gained entry into the District League and was eventually promoted through the divisions of the Provisional League right through to State League 1.

 State League Era

 The defining moment for Brunswick City arguably came in 2001 when the club gained promotion into the Victorian State League System.
 The promotion into the State Leagues was typically a tipping point for clubs to pay players and become more professional in their administration and competition intent.

-As well as the key promotion Brunswick quickly moved up the Victorian football pyramid winning promotion three times in four years in what can be considered the club's golden era.
+Brunswick quickly moved up the Victorian football pyramid winning promotion three times in four years in what can be considered the club's golden era.
 The club has since been able to sustain itself at this level of competition and has never since played below the 3rd level of State competition.